Appdynamics/splunk-alerting-extension/README.md

       ```
       Uncomment the appropriate executable tag based on windows or linux/unix machine.

-##Setting up .splunkrc file
+##Setting up config.yml file

-A sample .splunkrc file is included in splunk-alert/conf
+A sample config.yml file is included in splunk-alert/conf

-1. Edit the .splunkrc file to add information that allows the Controller to communicate with Splunk.
+1. Edit the config.yml file to add information that allows the Controller to communicate with Splunk.

 ```
-        # Host at which Splunk is reachable (OPTIONAL)
+        # Host at which Splunk is reachable
-        host=localhost
+        host: localhost
-        # Port at which Splunk is reachable (OPTIONAL)
+        # Port at which Splunk is reachable
         # Use the admin port, which is 8089 by default.
-        port=8089
+        port: 8089
         # Splunk username
-        username=admin
+        username: admin
-        # Splunk password
+        # Splunk password, provide password or passwordEncrypted and encryptionKey.
-        password=changeme
-        # Access scheme (OPTIONAL)
-        scheme=https
-        # Namespace to use (OPTIONAL)
-        namespace=*:*
+        password: admin

+        passwordEncrypted:
+        encryptionKey:

+        #Proxy server host
+        proxyHost:
+        #Proxy server port
+        proxyPort:
+        #Proxy server user name
+        proxyUser:
+        #Proxy server password
+        proxyPassword:

         #Host Name
-        eventHost=localhost
-        #Index Name
-        index=appdynamics_events
+        eventHost: localhost
+        #Index Name, should be available in Splunk
+        index: appdynamics_events
         #Source Type
-        sourceType=events
+        sourceType: events
 ```

-Note: An index with index name should be present in Splunk.
+Note: An index with the index name should be present in Splunk.

-2. Copy the .splunkrc file to the platform home directory of the user that started the Controller.
-In Linux, this is the environment variable $HOME location; in Windows, it is the environment variable %USERPROFILE% location.

 ## Installing Custom Actions:
 To create a Custom Action, first refer to the the following topics (requires login):